egorssed/You-are-what-you-eat/docs/index.md

 It is needless to say that an overfitted model that is highly dependent on a random training dataset is not something we are eager to obtain.

 Therefore, we want to find the nutrients which can be reliably predicted with our demographics.
-To do this, we train 1000 linear regression models for each nutrient on random training/test splits, and evaluate the confidence intervals of the R^2 score on the corresponding test set.
+To do this, we train 1000 linear regression models for each nutrient on random training/test splits and evaluate the confidence intervals of the R^2 score on the corresponding test set.
-We determine a nutrient to be reliable, if its R^2 95% confidence interval covers a range of R^2 values less than 1/4.
+We determine a nutrient to be reliable if its R^2 95% confidence interval covers a range of R^2 values less than 1/4.
 In other words, a nutrient is reliable if the R^2 varies less than 1/4 between the training/test splits.

 |         		| R^2   | low CI| high CI - low CI|